 In the United States, autumn brings to mind spectacular displays of fall foliage, the somber turning of the seasons, and spooky Halloween festivities.
 In other parts of the world, a bounty of national and religious holidays fall within a three-week period from mid-September to early October.
 Sometimes this succession of holidays makes my job as a project manager in the language services industry quite a challenge.
 Assigning projects and meeting deadlines is complicated by the fact that so many people around the world are busy celebrating!

-For the Japanese, Keirou-no-hi [Respect for the Aged Day] is always celebrated on the third Monday of September, which in 2018 was Monday the 17th.
+For the Japanese, Keirou-no-hi [Respect for the Aged Day] is always celebrated on the third Monday of September, which in 2019 is Monday the 16th.
 On Keirou-no-hi, many neighborhoods will deliver o-bento boxes [boxed lunches] to the elderly.
 School-aged children might also perform in keiroukai shows, where senior citizens are treated to traditional songs and dances followed by tea and dessert.
 Shubun No Hi marks the Autumnal Equinox.
-This year the public holiday celebrating the turning of the seasons will be observed on Monday, September 24th.
+This year the public holiday celebrating the turning of the seasons will be observed on Monday, September 23th.
 Many people will head back to their hometowns to tend to the graves of their ancestors, leaving offerings of sweet rice balls to help nourish their loved ones in the next world.

 October 1: National Day in China